Airdrop-Variance-Authority/Pharos-Auto-Bot/README.md

 This is the updated version for Airdrop Variance Authority.

 Changes:
-- Update Dodo API Key
+- Use your own Dodo API Key for better security
 - Clears guide
 - Update packages